newrelic/newrelic-opentelemetry-examples/README.md

 * Python
   * [OpenTelemetry SDK New Relic Config](./python): Two simple Python applications demonstrating OpenTelemetry instrumentation, one with Flask auto-instrumentation and one without Flask.
 Configured for New Relic via the SDK.
 * AWS Lambda
-  * [OpenTelemetry Lambda .NET New relic Config](./aws-lambda/dotnet): An example AWS .NET Lambda function instrumented with OpenTelemetry.
+  * [OpenTelemetry Lambda .NET New Relic Config](./aws-lambda/dotnet): An example AWS .NET Lambda function instrumented with OpenTelemetry.
-  * [OpenTelemetry Lambda Java New relic Config](./aws-lambda/java): An example AWS Java Lambda function instrumented with OpenTelemetry.
+  * [OpenTelemetry Lambda Java New Relic Config](./aws-lambda/java): An example AWS Java Lambda function instrumented with OpenTelemetry.

 ## Contribute